python/cpython/Doc/library/inspect.rst

    object.
 The source code is returned as a list of the lines corresponding to the object and the line number indicates where in the original source file the first line of code was found.
 An :exc:`OSError` is raised if the source code cannot be retrieved.
-This will fail with a :exc:`TypeError` if the object is a built-in module, class, or function.
+   A :exc:`TypeError` is raised if the object is a built-in module, class, or function.

    .. versionchanged:: 3.3